Quantile function: Applications

 Quantile functions are used in both statistical applications and Monte Carlo methods.

 The quantile function is one way of prescribing a probability distribution, and it is an alternative to the probability density function (pdf) or probability mass function, the cumulative distribution function (cdf) and the characteristic function.
 The quantile function, Q, of a probability distribution is the inverse of its cumulative distribution function F. The derivative of the quantile function, namely the quantile density function, is yet another way of prescribing a probability distribution.
 It is the reciprocal of the pdf composed with the quantile function.

 Consider a statistical application where a user needs to know key percentage points of a given distribution.
 For example, they require the median and 25% and 75% quartiles as in the example above or 5%, 95%, 2.5%, 97.5% levels for other applications such as assessing the statistical significance of an observation whose distribution is known; see the quantile entry.
 Before the popularization of computers, it was not uncommon for books to have appendices with statistical tables sampling the quantile function.
 Statistical applications of quantile functions are discussed extensively by Gilchrist.

 Monte-Carlo simulations employ quantile functions to produce non-uniform random or pseudorandom numbers for use in diverse types of simulation calculations.
 A sample from a given distribution may be obtained in principle by applying its quantile function to a sample from a uniform distribution.
 The demands of simulation methods, for example in modern computational finance, are focusing increasing attention on methods based on quantile functions, as they work well with multivariate techniques based on either copula or quasi-Monte-Carlo methods and Monte Carlo methods in finance.

+The integral of the quantile function is used to compute the Lorenz curve in economics and conditional value at risk in finance.